nashirag/protdcal_aac_features/README.md

 # protdcal_aac_features
 Quick little script to generate Protdcal and amino acid composition (AAC) features for an input file of peptides.

-Friendly to those unfamiliar with python + command line!
+Friendly to those unfamiliar with python + command line.

 ## Requirements
 ### Python 3+